stmilne/icds_docs_v2/docs/software/installing-from-source.md

 Roar offers a broad range of installed open-source applications, but sometimes you need an application Roar does not yet have.
-You may then submit a [Software Request][SRF], particularly if you can justify that it would be used by other groups.
+You may then submit a [Software Request][SRF], particularly if you can justify that it would be used by others.
 [SRF]: https://www.icds.psu.edu/roar-collab-software-request-form/

 Alternatively, you may compile and install software in your own directories.